csitfun/LogiQA2.0/README.md

 ```

 ### NLI
-The NLI part of LogiQA2.0 dataset can be found in the '/logiqa2nli/DATA/QA2NLI' folder.
+The NLI part of LogiQA2.0 dataset can be found in the `/logiqa2nli/DATA/QA2NLI` folder.

-'train.txt': train split of the dataset in json lines
+`train.txt`: train split of the dataset in json lines

-'dev.txt': dev split of the dataset in json lines
+`dev.txt`: dev split of the dataset in json lines

-'test.txt': test split of the dataset in json lines
+`test.txt`: test split of the dataset in json lines

 An example:
 ```